Register your company in Hong Kong with our Special Anniversary discount!

 Additionally, an annual benefit statement should be provided to the employees within three months from the end of a financial period.

-You can make the contribution either through Direct Debit Authorisation from your account or deposit a cheque.
+You can make the contribution either through Direct Debit authorization from your account or by depositing a cheque.

 Please note that while your obligation to pay your contribution kicks in from an employee's first day of employment, they enjoy a 30-day contribution break.